 The view of the white water rapids from the bridge is beautiful in winter.
 The water rushes through and over the rocks.

-Once over the bridge, there’s a choice of two walk trails – the 2.5 km River Walk and the 3 km Goat Walk (these distances are one-way).
+Once over the bridge, there’s a choice of two walk trails – the 2.5 km River Walk and the 3 km Goat Walk (combine them for a 5.5 km walk).

 Both trails require a reasonable level of fitness but are family-friendly.